Find Grad Schools

 13 Yearly Graduations

 Texas Tech University is the 8th most popular school in the nation for students seeking a master's degree in animal science.
 Each year, around 40,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $8,935 per year, while in-state graduate students, on average, pay $6,956 per year.
 During the most recent year for which we have data, 13 people received their master's degree in animal science from Texas Tech.
-Of these students, 63% were women and 11% were members of underrepresented racial-ethnic groups.
+Around 8% of these students were from an underrepresented racial-ethnic group, and 67% were women.

 11 Yearly Graduations